Roman Showroom („Römischer Schauraum“)

 In 2015 the private association “Freunde von Zeiselmauer“ (Friends of Zeiselmauer) designed the exhibition and financed it with the contributions of its members.
 The Municipality of Zeiselmauer provided the room for it in their office-building in Bahnstraße 6, Zeiselmauer-Wolfpassing.

-The exhibition can be visited during the opening hours of the neighbouring bakery shop.
+The exhibition can be visited during the opening hours of the municipal office.